Kholodets Recipe – Meat Aspic

 How to get clear Bone Broth Kholodets

-Anytime I make broth, I take great care to ensure that it’s as clear as glass.
+Anytime I make broth, I take great care to ensure it’s as clear as glass.
 It definitely adds to the visual appeal of the dish.

 There are two things you need to do to ensure clear broth.